trevin-j/eztts/README.md

 Usually, if you know what voice you want to use, the language will be inferred, unless there are two different language voices with the same name.
 In that case, you will want to specify the language, or it will default to the first language that matches the voice name.
 Speed is independent of language and voice, but will depend on the adapter.
 Selecting a language and not voice will result in the default voice for that language being used.

-If you have an adaptor you want to use, you can check what languages, voices, and speeds it supports.
+If you have an adapter you want to use, you can check what languages, voices, and speeds it supports.

 ```Python
 adapter = FTTSAdapter()